 Orchestras, choirs, big bands - musical life at the TU Dortmund is colourful: jazz, rock and pop are just as much a part of the repertoire as classical works.
-The ensembles of the Institute for Music and Musicology include students from all faculties, employees and alumni of the TU Dortmund.
-Every semester, performances and concerts are on the programme, in which the results of the rehearsals are presented.
+The ensembles of the Institute for Music and Musicology include students from all departments, employees and alumni of the TU Dortmund.
+Every semester, performances and concerts are on the program, in which the results of the rehearsals are presented.
 These events have a significant influence on the cultural offerings on campus and in Dortmund.

 Since the winter semester 2014/15 there is the offer of the AStA that all students of TU Dortmund University can get a free ticket for performances at the Theatre Dortmund when presenting a valid student ID beforehand.
 The offer is valid from one week before the desired performance and on the day of the performance at the box office if the performance is not sold out.
 Guest performances and special events are excluded.
 For premieres, advance booking is excluded.
 Students can only obtain their TU ticket at the box office one hour before the start of the performance, if available.
 Information is available at the box office in the opera foyer and via ticket hotline.
 The program can be viewed directly here (unfortunately there is only a german version of the website available).

 The TU Dortmund app offers many helpful functions.
 It contains the canteen menu and the departure monitor, displays news and events, but also has a campus navigation and shows the range of university sports.